madebysimon/OPUS/sos.md

 ---

 [→ not in Germany](/crisis%20resources.html#international)
-# Crisis Resources (DE)
+# Crisis Resources (EN)
 > **If you or someone you know is experiencing an emergency or crisis and needs immediate help, place a [distress call to ✆112 ↗](tel: 112) now or go to the [nearest emergency room ↗](//maps.apple.com/?q=Notaufnahme)** <br>
 > Additional crisis resources can be found below.

 > Do not drive.
-Go by cab, money is refunded by most insurance companies
+Go by cab, money is refunded by most health insurance.
 > - [Taxi.de ↗](//www.taxi.de/bestellen/hamburg/)
 > -  [FreeNow / myTaxi (App) ↗](//free-now.com/de/)
 > local to Hamburg: